stnuessl/rf/README.md

 ### Attention

-Before invoking __rf__ make absolutley sure that the new name does not conflict with an already existing one.
+Before invoking __rf__ make absolutely sure that the new name does not conflict with an already existing one.
 The refactoring will succeed but the resulting program won't compile or its behaviour may have been altered.
 E.g. consider the following program: